 This example is available to download as a pdf experiment brief from Gatan.

-These short videos demonstrate how to load, adjust and remove samples from the ion mill:
+These short videos demonstrate how to load, polish and coat samples in the ion mill:

 Blue Scientific is the official distributor for Gatan in the Nordic region.
 The range includes sample preparation systems for TEM and SEM, as well as cameras, imaging filters and more.
 We’re available to provide quotes and answer all your questions – just get in touch.

 We also run live demonstrations of the PECS II ion milling system, if you’d like to see it for yourself and try it with your samples.
-Contact us to arrange a date in 2021.
+Contact us to arrange a date.